 Your Volunteer Coordinator will phone you to follow up once a match has been made; we want to make sure that your needs are met and that the volunteer assignment is positive.
 If you have ongoing services, your Coordinator will check in to see how the match is progressing and to ensure that needs are being met.

 Your assistance enables elders and adults with disabilities to remain independent in their own home.
 Our volunteers lead full lives and enjoy the chance to connect with someone and help out in a meaningful way.
 Volunteers may help the same person each week or be listed for on-call assistance depending on their schedules and interests.
 Most requests are for assistance with shopping, light housekeeping, laundry, cooking, and yard work.
 Volunteers receive training, mileage reimbursement and insurance to assist them in their volunteer commitment.
 Our volunteers come from all age groups: families and couples volunteer together as well as students and retirees volunteering independently.
 Youth under 16 years of age must be accompanied by an adult.

-VCS also collaborates with faith-based congregations, civic groups, schools and community businesses to provide services.
-Volunteer Chore Services has a number of opportunities for groups of all sizes to provide services to eligible clients.
+VS also collaborates with faith-based congregations, civic groups, schools and community businesses to provide services.
+Volunteer Services has a number of opportunities for groups of all sizes to provide services to eligible clients.
 Group projects are an excellent way to provide a one-time taste of volunteer service for a youth group, community group or corporate team.
 Groups contribute their skills in painting, home clean-up, minor home repair, moving or yard work.
 Locate the office nearest you to find out how your group can get involved.

 You can start the volunteer registration process now!
 If you live in Western Washington, click on the tabs above for the office nearest you to download an application or request information be sent to you.
-The application requires three personal references, completing a Washington State Patrol background check and a disclosure form due to the vulnerable population served by VCS.
-Follow information on that page for submitting the forms.
+The application requires three personal references, completing a Washington State Patrol background check and a disclosure form due to the vulnerable population served by VS. Follow information on that page for submitting the forms.